shamozhixing/gitlab-ce/CONTRIBUTING.md

 Issues and merge requests should be in English and contain appropriate language for audiences of all ages.

-For more information on our issue triage policies, see our [Issue Triage Policies][issue-triage].
+See our [Issue Triage Policies][issue-triage] for more information.

 ## Helping others